$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Appendix: well-posedness

 \section{Appendix: well-posedness}

-} {Since our assumptions \eqref{S}-\eqref{FSP} on the flux are distinct from those of Kruzkov \cite{kruzkov}, well-posedness of the conservation law \eqref{claw} is a subtle matter, though the same results (existence, uniqueness, and stability of solutions) hold.
-We note, however, that under the additional assumption \eqref{P}, the well-posedness results of Kruzkov \cite{kruzkov} do apply, where only the weaker assumption that $f_{xu}$ be bounded below is required.}
+Since our assumptions \eqref{S}-\eqref{FSP} on the flux are distinct from those of Kružkov \cite{Kruzkov}, well-posedness of the conservation law \eqref{claw} is a subtle matter, though the same results (existence, uniqueness, and stability of solutions) hold.
+We note, however, that under the additional assumption \eqref{P}, the well-posedness results of Kružkov \cite{Kruzkov} do apply, where only the weaker assumption that $f_{xu}$ be bounded below is required.

-{It is sufficient to show that viscosity solutions to the Hamilton-Jacobi equation \eqref{HJ} exist for Lipschitz initial data, and that the solution is in turn uniformly Lipschitz, unique, and in particular obtained from the variational formulation.
-To prove this, we will work with the variational form of \eqref{HJ}, since it is known that viscosity solutions of \eqref{HJ} are obtained from the variational form for convex Hamiltonians \cite[Chapter 6]{CSHJB}.} {
+It is sufficient to show that viscosity solutions to the Hamilton-Jacobi equation \eqref{HJ} exist for Lipschitz initial data, and that the solution is in turn uniformly Lipschitz, unique, and in particular obtained from the variational formulation.
+To prove this, we will work with the variational form of \eqref{HJ}, since it is known that viscosity solutions of \eqref{HJ} are obtained from the variational form for convex Hamiltonians \cite[Chapter 6]{CSHJB}.